 - Channel Name

 - Tachometer Name

 - Alarm Name

 - Relay Name

-- All Triggered Trend related parameters
+- All Triggered Trend related parameters (see page 64)

-- All SU/CD Trend related parameters

-- Custom Assembly structure (see page 56)

-- The ADR and trigger group functions cannot be used together.
+- All SU/CD Trend related parameters (see page 66) - Custom Assembly structure (see page 68) - The ADR and trigger group functions cannot be used together.
 A module can have only one primary master so a module cannot be both configured for ADR and included in a trigger group.
 The ADR scanner must be the primary master for the modules configured for ADR.
 The XM-440 Master Relay module must be the primary master for modules included in a trigger group.